Home / Blog/ Kids Nutrition/ Best 10 Sources of Protein for Kids

 9. Eggs

 One large egg contains 6 grams of protein, no matter how you cook it.
 Scramble it with cheese.
-Lightly fry it sunny side up to serve on a piece of toast.
+Lightly fry it sunny side up and serve on a piece of toast.
 Poach it, boil it, or bake it in a muffin tin.
-Eggs are eggs-tremely versatile!
-Try making breakfast for dinner one night a week to incorporate more eggs into your family’s diet.
+Eggs are extremely versatile and can be eaten at breakfast, lunch, or dinner.

 10. Hummus (or Chickpeas)

 Kids love to dip everything they eat.
 It turns a meal into an exciting project and gives them a legitimate excuse to play with their food.
-Most children are eager to dip their dippables into ketchup or ranch dressing.
-Try swapping out their dip of choice for hummus.
+Most children are eager to dip their food into ketchup or ranch dressing but try swapping it out for hummus.

 The Wrap-Up on Protein for Kids